stigzler/stigzler.support.wcLicenseManagerNet/README.md

 ### a .Net Standard 2.0 Library for the *License Manager for Woo Commerce* Plugin

 # Overview
 wcLicenseManagerNet is a .Net Standard library designed for use with the Wordpress/WooCommerce plugin [LicenseManager](https://wordpress.org/plugins/license-manager-for-woocommerce/).
-It interfaces with the plugin's API via one main method:
+It interfaces with the plugin's API via one main object:

 ```LicenseManagerApiInterface(BaseURL,ConsumerKey,ConsumerSecret)```